nodefony/nodefony/README.md

 ```bash
 $ nodefony preprod
 ```

+## <a name="https"></a>Serving a Nodefony project with HTTPS

+By default nodefony listen secure port in 5152

+During the installation process all the openssl parts were generated ( self-signed localhost certificate ).

+You must Add a Trusted CA in your Browser : projectname-root-ca.crt.pem

+You can find certificate authority (ca) here:

+    ./config/certificates/ca/projectname-root-ca.crt.pem

 #### Access to Secure App with URL : <https://localhost:5152>
 #### Access to App with URL : <http://localhost:5151>